Martha Lucía Mícher

-Martha Lucía Mícher Camarena, also known as Malú Mícher (born 11 February 1954), is a Mexican politician affiliated with National Regeneration Movement (Morena).
-She is currently a senator representing the state of Guanajuato in the 64th and 65th Congresses.
+Martha Lucía Mícher Camarena (born 11 February 1954), also known as Malú Mícher, is a Mexican politician currently affiliated with National Regeneration Movement (Morena) who previously belonged to the Party of the Democratic Revolution (PRD).
+After serving two terms in the Chamber of Deputies, she was a senator representing the state of Guanajuato in the 64th and 65th Congresses, and she was re-elected to a national-list Senate seat in the 2024 general election.

 Early life and education

 She was born on 11 February 1954 in Mexico City.
-She has a degree in Pedagogy from the Universidad Panamericana, and has participated in several organizations of the left and fought for the equality of women.
-This includes several organized by the Socialist International on behalf of the Party of the Democratic Revolution (PRD) and member of the Mexican delegation to the World Conference of Women held in Beijing, China.
+She has a degree in pedagogy from the Universidad Panamericana, and has participated in several organizations of the left and fought for the equality of women.
+This includes several events organized by the Socialist International on behalf of the Party of the Democratic Revolution (PRD), and she was also member of the Mexican delegation to the World Conference of Women held in Beijing, China, in 1995.

 Political career

-Mícher ran for Governor of Guanajuato in 1995, coming third to Vicente Fox and PRI candidate Ignacio Vázquez Torres, but obtaining an important influence for her party, which was practically nonexistent before her candidacy.
-Mícher was a deputy in the Guanajuato state legislature, from 1997 to 2000, and she ran unsuccessfully for Municipal President of León in 2000.
+Mícher ran for governor of Guanajuato in the 1995 election; she came third behind Vicente Fox and PRI candidate Ignacio Vázquez Torres, but obtained an important influence for her party, which was practically nonexistent before her candidacy.
+Mícher was a deputy in the Guanajuato state legislature from 1997 to 2000, and she ran unsuccessfully for municipal president of León in 2000.